-Therefore, a further coronary angiogram was performed (figure 5) using the SonoVue contrast agent (injection of 1.0 ml SonoVue diluted with 9.0 ml normal saline, and injected into LM), at the same time as using a Siemens echocardiography machine.
-Multiple views were obtained with the injection, and found unusual flow in the left ventricle just below the PML postero-lateral and passing through fistula to LV (figures 1 and 3) and at the systolic phase with MR to LA and through PFO to RA and RV (figure 2).
+Therefore, a further coronary angiogram was performed (figure 3) using the SonoVue contrast agent (injection of 1.0 ml SonoVue diluted with 9.0 ml normal saline, and injected into LM), at the same time as using a Siemens echocardiography machine.
+Multiple views were obtained with the injection and found flow in the left ventricle just below the PML passing through fistula to LV (figures 4) and at the systolic phase with MR to LA and through PFO to RA and RV.

-Treatment: After consultation with the heart team, the decision was made to close it.
-The antegrade approach was used with percutaneous closure with coils.
-Immediately after closure, the patient's MR improved.
+Treatment: After heart team discussion and Given symptoms of heart failure attributed to a hemodynamically significant shunt, the decision was made to close it.
+The antegrade approach was used with percutaneous closure with coils (figure 5).
+Immediately after closure, the patient's MR improved (figure 6).